 API Key authentication allows you to consume Nearmap imagery in an application without having to provide your Nearmap username and password as authentication credentials.
 Instead you include an API Key – a unique long string associated with a particular user on your Nearmap account – and then include that API Key in all requests to Nearmap endpoints, typically by appending it to a URL.

 API Key authentication works for both desktop applications and custom web applications.
-If your application supports using map content via any of the supported Nearmap interfaces, including WMS, TMS and Image API, you should be able to integrate Nearmap imagery with minimal configuration using an API Key.
+If your application supports using map content via any of the supported Nearmap interfaces, including WMS, Tile API and Image API, you should be able to integrate Nearmap imagery with minimal configuration using an API Key.

 You can configure an API Key so that it can only be used from a restricted set of IP addresses or applications.
-See Creating and managing an API Application below for details.
+See Managing API Applications for details.

 By design, you cannot use an API Key to log into the Nearmap MapBrowser and the Customer Portal web application.
 Use your Nearmap username and password to log into both MapBrowser and Account Management.